plone/plone.recipe.codeanalysis/README.rst

 **clean-lines-exclude**
     Allows you to specify directories and/or files which you don't want to be checked.
 Default is none.

-**return-status-codes**
-    If set to True, the ``bin/code-analysis`` script returns an error code that Continuous Integration servers (like Travis CI) can use to fail or pass a job, based on the code analysis output.
-Note that Jenkins usually does not need this option (this is better handled by the Jenkins Violations plugin).
-Note that this option does not have any effect on the other code analysis scripts.
-Default is ``False``.

 i18ndude, scsslint and zptlint support
 --------------------------------------